 One of the best places for via ferrata in the UK is Honister in the Lake District.
 Here you will be taken on a tour of the old slate mines which once thrived within the Cumbrian mountains.
-Via Ferrata, or the ‘Iron Way’, was how the miners travelled to work each day, and you can follow in their footsteps as you clamber across the rock face, and sail down zip lines on your journey upwards.
+Via Ferrata, or the ‘Iron Way’, was how the miners traveled to work each day, and you can follow in their footsteps as you clamber across the rock face, and sail down zip lines on your journey upwards.
 Some of the views you will witness are simply breathtaking, and will leave you wanting to be a part of more of the UK’s beautiful landscapes.

 Don’t worry; you don’t have to be super-fit for via ferrata, as the course has been designed for all ages and abilities, but this rocky adventure and the mountain air will certainly do you the world of good.
 Tickets cost £35 for adults, and £25 for children.
 Call 017687 77714 for more details.

 Base jumping, with the correct equipment, and adequate training, can be done potentially anywhere.
 There is however, a calendar of events when BASE enthusiasts congregate for mass jumps; and these are certainly a spectacle to be seen.